ivandevp/Book/chapter-3.md

 ...
 ```

+Now that we've changed our package.json file, we need to run `npm install`.
+Always remember to do this when package.json changes.

-Also, since we're going to be updloading files, we need to tell our app where to put the files when they are uploaded.
-In app.js let's do that now.
+Now, since we're going to be uploading files, we need to tell our app where to put the files when they are uploaded.
+In app.js:

 ```javascript
 ...